QiuYukang/5G-LENA/doc/source/nr-module.rst

 Uplink power control
 ====================

-Uplink Power Control (ULPC) allows an eNB to adjust the transmission power of an UE, and as such it plays a critical role in reducing inter-cell Interference.
+Uplink Power Control (ULPC) allows an gNB to adjust the transmission power of an UE, and as such it plays a critical role in reducing inter-cell Interference.
 In LTE and NR, the standardized procedure can have two forms: open and closed loop, where closed loop relies on open loop functionality, and extends it with control